Fried Crappie and White Beans: a Midwinter Classic!

 • 1 cup yellow mustard

 When frying my fish I start with small to medium-sized crappie fillets.
 For an eggwash, I simply use yellow mustard.
 The mustard works perfectly to help the batter adhere to the fish and adds the perfect flavor to the fish in the end.
 For the batter, I use Louisiana New Orleans Style Fish Fry.
 Out of all the I’ve tried with this recipe, the Louisiana brand works best and has the crispiest coating which is important when combining the fish with the white beans.
-After heating the vegetable to 370 degrees I add the fish and leave it in for five minutes or until it reaches a golden brown color.
+After heating the to 370 degrees I add the fish and leave it in for five minutes or until it reaches a golden brown color.
 After getting done with all of the crappie fillets I set to the side in a separate container to be added to the white beans and rice at every meal.
 Be sure not to add the fish to the beans until you’re ready to eat the meal as the fried fish will soak up the moisture from the beans and become soggy.

 Camping